Code-Parrot-ai/10x-frontend-developer/intermediate/state-management.md

 3. **Counter Component**: This component uses the `useDispatch` hook to dispatch actions and `useSelector` to access the state from the Redux store.
 It renders a button that, when clicked, dispatches the `incrementCounter` action.
 4. **App Component**: This is the root component that wraps the `Counter` component inside the `Provider`, passing the Redux store as a prop to make it available throughout the application.

-## Difference between Redux and Context API
+## Context API vs Redux: A Comparative Study

+The table here contrasts the two systems, highlighting their origins, state management approaches, performance, and use cases, providing clear guidance on when to use each.

 | Feature                   | Redux                                                         | Context API                                                |
 | ------------------------- | ------------------------------------------------------------- | ---------------------------------------------------------- |